AntonioPennacchia/customer-analytics/insurance-customer-analytics/README.md

 - Renewals
 - Campaign and customer operations

-The different datasets are connected to reproduce the main stages of the customer lifecycle, from acquisition and marketing interaction to quote generation, policy purchase and renewal.
+The different datasets are connected to reproduce the main stages of the customer lifecycle, from user acquisition and marketing interaction to quote generation, policy purchase and renewal.

+Registered users do not necessarily become purchasing customers: some users may remain registered without requesting a quote, while others may request a quote without completing a purchase.

 Additional data sources such as payments, claims, customer feedback, surveys and web interactions may be introduced in future extensions.